I make a batch of this most weeks because it fits into almost any meal without much thought.

 Preparing chicken salad chick copycat in a home kitchen

-Place 450 grams of chicken breast in a pot and cover with water.
-Bring to a boil, then reduce the heat and simmer for 15 to 18 minutes until the chicken reaches 165°F / 74°C.
+Place 450 grams of chicken breast in a pot and cover it with water.
+Bring the water to a boil, then reduce the heat so the water just simmers with small bubbles breaking the surface.
+Simmer for 15 to 18 minutes until the internal temperature reaches 165°F, which you can check with an instant-read thermometer inserted into the thickest part of the breast.

 Flavor Variations and Serving Ideas